simonlindgren/smalt/README.md

 # smalt
 Social media analysis tools.

-This repo is a container for an unstructured mess of scripts and notes that I have found myself using and re-using at different stages of various social media analysis tasks.
+This repo is a container for a mixed selection of scripts and notes that I have found myself using and re-using at different stages of various social media analysis tasks.

 Some of these things are general data management tools.